homebridge-plugins/homebridge-roomba2/README.md

 1) `cd` into where the plugin is installed: ```cd $(npm root -g)/homebridge-roomba2```
 2) Type ```sudo npm run getrobotpwd 192.168.x.xxx``` (find your Roomba's IP address and enter it at the end of this command replacing 192.168.x.xxx with the actual IP)
 3) Follow the instructions on screen to obtain your Roomba's `blid` and password.
+NB: Read the instructions carefully and ensure that you're pressing and holding the correct button on your Roomba.

 ## Configuration